-The jury members were: Dr. A.V.
-George (Chariman), Mr. Jayaraj, film director, and Sister Thresiamma OMI, Director of Archana Women’s Centre.
+The jury members were Dr. A.V.
+George (Chairman), Mr. Jayaraj, film director, and Sister Thresiamma OMI, Director of Archana Women’s Centre.

 THE THIRD GOOD SAMARITAN AWARD TO PADMASHREE SUDHA VARGHESE

 Chief Minister of Kerala Mr. Oommen Chandy presented the third award to Padmashree Sudha Varghese at Chaithanya Auditorium, Thellakom on June 15, 2014.
-Sudha Varghese, also known as Sister Sudha, is a social worker and Catholic nun in India who has devoted herself to the Musahar, the Dalit of Bihar and Uttar Pradesh, one of the Scheduled Castes and who are considered the “untouchables”.
+Sudha Varghese, popularly known as Sister Sudha, is a Catholic nun and social worker in India.
+She has dedicated her life to serving the Musahar, a Scheduled Caste community of Bihar and Uttar Pradesh, who are commonly referred to as the “untouchables”.
 She lives and works in Jamsaut, a village in the Patna district.
-She is sometimes called didi, which means elder sister.
+Sudha is referred to as didi, a term which signifies an elder sister.

 THE FOURTH GOOD SAMARITAN AWARD TO MRS. ANNIE JOSEPH

-Major Archbishop of the Syro-Malabar Catholic Church Cardinal Mar George Alancherry presented the Fourth Good Samaritan National Award to Mrs. Annie Joseph on February 14, 2017 at Mutholath Auditorium, Cherpunkal that was blessed and inaugurated on the same day at Cherpunkal.
-Mrs. Annie Josei is the director of “Ankur Kala” – an outstanding women empowerment organization in Calcutta.
+The Fourth Good Samaritan National Award was presented to Mrs. Annie Joseph by Cardinal Mar George Alancherry, the Major Archbishop of the Syro-Malabar Catholic Church, on February 14, 2017, at the Mutholath Auditorium in Cherpunkal, which was both blessed and inaugurated on that same day.
+Annie Joseph is the director of “Ankur Kala,” an excellent women empowerment organization in Calcutta.
 Mar Mathew Moolakkatt, Archbishop of Kottayam, presided over the function.